roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 </div>
 ~~~

+As you can see from the HTML above, we have used the `pull-right` [utility class](http://docs.pagelines.com/tutorials/html-css-utilities), to position our social bar.
+However, if you like, you can remove `pull-right` from the HTML and simply use the Alignment options in the **TextBox** sections configuration.
+The choice is entirely up to you.

 For a full list of social media icons, see the branding section on our [Font Awesome page](http://docs.pagelines.com/tutorials/font-awesome).

 ## Add Navigation ##